-Since (as described above) the Japan Rail Pass doesn’t permit you to make any train/seat reservations until after you’ve arrived in Japan, you may be best off obtaining your train tickets in advance if you’re traveling during one of Japan’s peak travel periods.
-One way to do this is by booking your trip through a travel consultant (whether us or any other Japan travel specialist).
+Since (as described in the section above) the Japan Rail Pass doesn’t permit you to make train/seat reservations until after you’ve arrived in Japan, you may be best off obtaining your train tickets in advance if you’re traveling during one of Japan’s peak travel periods.

 While domestic travel also spikes during three-day weekends, the busiest travel periods of the year in Japan are:

 - New Year (particularly the first few days of January)

 - Golden Week (usually the first week of May)